karan/joe/README.md

 ## Features

-- Written in known Python
+- Written in uncomplicated Python
 - Easy to install
 - Stupidly easy to use
-- Supports att Github-supported `.gitignore` files
+- Supports all Github-supported `.gitignore` files
 - Warns if target directory isn't a git repo
 - Works on Mac, Linux and Windows